EARTHDAY.ORG – Middle East and North Africa

 Artists for the Earth is a collaborative campaign for artists that are using the power of their art to heighten awareness, increase relevance in everyday lives, mobilize action and illuminate the pathway to change for our planet and hope for the future.
 Learn more here.

 Contact EarthDay.org – MENA

 Director for Earth Day in Middle East and North Africa

 Help build the largest, most diverse global mobilization in defense of the environment.

-EDN will feature and highlight the actions of all groups and individuals working on Earth Day activities through media outlets in the US and social media platforms leading up to, on and after Earth Day 2020.
+EDO will feature and highlight the actions of all groups and individuals working on Earth Day activities leading up to, on and after Earth Day 2021.